February Garden Jobs for the Vegetable Garden

 Plan for next year’s winter vegetables, including early-producing perennial herbs like garlic chives

-Growing winter vegetables need planning, and you sow many plants in late spring or early summer to produce a winter crop.
+Growing winter vegetables needs planning, and you sow many plants in late spring or early summer to produce a winter crop.
 Set aside space since these plants will be in the ground for months.
-Decide what you are going to grow where and prepare the soil.
+Decide what you are going to grow, where you are going to grow it, and prepare the soil.

 Mulching Jobs for February

 February is the ideal month to get on top of weeds.
 By removing weeds now, you can slow down the annual invasion of unwanted seedlings before they go to seed and spread.
-Make sure you dig up the roots but be careful to avoid emerging bulbs.
-While you’re at it, mulch perennials with a generous covering of well-rotted organic matter.
-Two to three inches of garden compost or aged manure will provide nutrition and warmth, reduce weeds, and improve soil structure.
+Make sure you dig up the roots, but be careful to avoid emerging bulbs.

 February garden jobs including seeds to sow, crops to harvest, winter garden organization, and projects for the vegetable garden #gardeningtips #vegetablegarden